klenha/klenhaOS/README.md

 2. i do not guarantee that your stuff will work 100%. i am just a poor soul trying to make his own config files. :)
 3. if you have any trouble, let me know on matrix channel. #klenha@matrix.org
 4. i am **NOT** going to upload ISO files. building ISO files is buggy and mostly didn't work for really well, so i plan on publishing config files instead.
-5. **MAKE SURE YOU EDIT THE CONFIG CALLED AUTOSTART, IT COULD FUCK YOUR MONITOR IF UR NOT 144HZ USER**
+5. **MAKE SURE YOU EDIT THE CONFIG CALLED AUTOSTART (OR .XPROFILE), IT COULD FUCK YOUR MONITOR IF UR NOT 144HZ USER**
 6. the xfce version is not the best one, it was my first time doing any sort of shit with xfce theming, the same with I3 but i am happy with I3 more. it also uses less ram and power.
 7. if the themes for WMs are not uploaded, don't worry, it will be soon!
 ## Known issues